escomputers/home-assistant-s3-backup/README.md

 - SSH access details (user, host, port, private key or password)
 - Remote source directory and file extension to match
 - S3 bucket and destination path
-- AWS credentials or IAM Roles Anywhere config
+- IAM Roles Anywhere config (optional)

 Credentials can be provided in two ways:
 - Using the default AWS profile on your local system (e.g., ~/.aws/credentials)